Skip to main content

 The Investigation

-Step 1: Where the hell is Meridian-Mako-Silo?
+Step 1: verify the host is reachable.

-# AudioBooks share exists.
-Okay.
+Step 2: verify the AudioBooks share exists.

 I found Meridian-Mako-Silo-LOG-FIX-BANDAID.md in my Documentation folder.
 Timestamp: 2026-01-20 (earlier today).